TheYorouzoya/ironlogs/README.md

 prompt> python manage.py loaddata initial_data.json
 ```

-Then run,
+To launch a development server, run
 ```shell
 prompt> python manage.py runserver
 ```

+This will spin up the app at your localhost (127.0.0.1).
+A link to the development server will also be printed in the terminal.
+You can Ctrl+click the link there to open the app in your browser.

 If you want to run the app in a virtual environment, then navigate into the project directory and execute `python -m venv .venv`.
 This will create a virtual environment named `.venv`.
 To activate the virtual environment, enter: `source .venv/bin/activate`.
 If it worked, you should see `(.venv)` before the command prompt.

 Do the prequesits as mentioned above.
 Verify that Django is installed by entering: `python -m django --version`.
-Then, run the command `python manage.py runserver`
+Then, run the command `python manage.py runserver` to run a development server.

-This will spin up the app at your localhost (127.0.0.1).
-A link to the development server will also be printed in the terminal.
-You can Ctrl+click the link there to open the app in your browser.

 ## About